djuliannader/VMCLitio/README.md

 # VMCLitio
-# This is a fortran package for Optimization of compact ansatz for Litium quartet state (1s2s2p)
+# This is a fortran package for the Optimization of compact wavefunctions for the Litium quartet state (1s2s2p)